GT Advanced bankruptcy offers warning to Apple suppliers

 One manufacturer that met with Apple walked away, concerned that Apple might insist on lower prices in the future, which would squeeze margins, the person said.

-The lump sum would be paid in installments contingent on GT meeting unspecified operational targets.
+The lump sum would be paid in instalments contingent on GT meeting unspecified operational targets.

 "Having an exclusive factory for one customer means you don't have the same reassurance as producing parts in response to demand," said a person familiar with Sharp's plans.